-In the Configuration Table the pX electrode used is entered for documentation.
+In the O2k configuration window the pX electrode is entered for documentation.

-In the Control Table the gain for the pX channel is set in the section "pX" to 10, 20, 40, or

-80. The gain amplifies the "pX Raw Signal".
-Gain 1 yields the same voltage [V] as measured with any multimeter between reference electrode and ISE.
+The gain for the pX channel is set in the O2k control window [F7], tab Potentiometric, pX to 10, 20, 40, or 80.
+The gain amplifies the "pX Raw Signal".
+Gain 1 yields the same voltage [V] as measured with any multimeter reference electrode between and ISE.